How to Use the Command 'pbcopy' (with examples)

 Explanation:

-• < path/to/file: The file whose contents you want to copy.
-Replace “path/to/file” with the actual path to the specific file you want to use.
+• path/to/file: This represents the path to the file whose contents you want to copy.
+You need to replace path/to/file with the actual path of your file.

 Use case 2: Place the results of a specific command in the clipboard